Home Articles Supercharging, CCS and CHAdeMO DC Fast Charging

 Reliability

-No system is perfect 100% of the time, but Tesla has been diligent at keeping the Superchargers working smoothly.
-With so many stalls at each location, a single stall failure is not much of a concern.
-We hear far more complaints of broken CCS and CHAdeMO stalls, ones that remain broken for long periods of time.
+No system is perfect 100% of the time, but Tesla has been diligent at keeping the Superchargers working smoothly with a record 99.95% uptime.
+With so many stalls at each location, a single-stall failure is not much of a concern either.
+We hear of far more complaints of broken CCS and CHAdeMO stalls, ones that remain broken for long periods of time.
 With few CCS/CHAdeMO stalls at most locations, it can make for a stressful hunt trying to find an alternative location.
+Part of the problem for CCS is the handle latch design is easily broken if the heavy connector is dropped.
+This failure can not be automatically detected, so the vendor may not know about the problem for months.

 Conclusion

-I don’t know why the CCS and CHAdeMO are so poorly designed.
-One thought that keeps appearing is the carmakers who support these systems want to make it as undesirable as possible.
+We don’t know why the CCS and CHAdeMO are so poorly designed.
+Perhaps carmakers who support these systems want to make them as undesirable as possible.
 This helps to keep EV sales limited and steer users to ICE.
 When you lose money on every EV sold, the goal is to only sell enough cars to meet the compliance minimums.
+Car makers who are serious about EVs are now using NACS or are switching from CCS to NACS.
+This includes Aptera, Ford, GM, Polestar, Rivian, and Volvo as of July -2023.
+Most fast DC charger manufacturers have now announced they will be offering NACS connectors in the near future.

 Sources